panmimchau/warCardGame/README.md

 # warCardGame
-a script symulating the cards game 'War'
+a script simulating the cards game 'War'